marcinwiacek/requestor/readme.md

 # There is no big company staying behind this
 Linux kernel started this way too.
 And today you have it in desktop, Android, etc.

+# Why nodeJS?
+In my life I have used many languages, for example:

+* assembler was powerfull (but required too much effort)
+* C nice (but not very welcome in business environments)
+* C++ and Rust overcomplicated
+* Java boring (which gave me the chance to pay bills)
+* Pascal/Delphi perfect solution for creating powerfull GUI apps without big errors (but unfortunatelly dropped in market)
+* PHP/Basic/Visual Basic limited and prepared for some scenarios only
+* Sharp languages (C#, etc.) made wrong first impressions (I remember, how wrong they were in first versions)

+JavaScript itself is not very good language (or more honestly, it's ugly language), but in combination with nodeJS allowed me for creating [very nice Sobieski+ concept](https://mwiacek.com/www/?q=node/401) with full file CMS solution with chats, Google integration, multiuser work and many other features.

+I believe, that this combination has got future for next years.
+It doesn't mean of course, that in the future I will not use [Carbon](https://github.com/carbon-language/carbon-lang) or something else.

 # Installation
 1. ```sudo snap install node --classic --channel=20```